-Johns Hopkins University is a premier research institution, and ENVS majors are encouraged to take advantage of their time here by completing an independent research project under faculty supervision.
+Johns Hopkins University is a premier research institution, and ENVS majors make the most of their time here by completing an independent research project or equivalent scholarly endeavor under faculty supervision for their Senior Capstone Experience.
 Gaining research experience is especially important for students who are planning to attend graduate school.
-An independent research project can help students understand the research process through firsthand experience, narrow down their particular area of interest, and identify suitable graduate programs and advisers.
-A two-semester senior thesis, which includes a paper and a public talk to present the results, is also particularly good preparation for graduate school.
-Students may elect to do research to complete their required Applied Experience for the ENVS major.
+An independent research project helps students understand the research process through firsthand experience, narrow down their particular area of interest, and even identify suitable graduate programs.

 Some ENVS students go on to do a second semester of senior thesis research to earn honors in the major.
 Others work for a faculty member at some point during their four years at JHU, helping out with various types of research projects and learning practical skills.

 ENVS students can obtain university credit for independent research during one or more semesters.
 Usually this is done in the junior and/or senior years after a suitable amount of preparatory coursework has been completed, but sometimes the work is completed during the summer.
 Most students who undertake research projects independently seek out a suitable professor to work with based on his or her research interests, but sometimes a faculty member will advertise the need for an undergraduate assistant.
 Often those opportunities lead to an independent project.